-Academic Suspension from Grand Rapids Community College is the result of a student's who is on probation not achieving the necessary semester GPA, and this means they may not enroll in classes for at least two semesters of nonattendance.
+Academic Suspension from Grand Rapids Community College results when a student who is on Academic Probation fails to achieve the necessary semester GPA.
+Students who are under Academic Suspension may not enroll in classes for two semesters.

 A student on probation is placed on Academic Suspension when they have not met or maintained a minimum semester GPA.
 See the Academic Standing Policy for details.